FBen3/fastAPI-experiment/README.md

 Experiment setting up and evaluating the benefits of the FastAPI framework

 - `main` branch will have the FastAPI implementation
-- `bare` branch will have a "bare" API implemented with no 3rd party libs
+- `bare` branch will have a "bare" API implemented without any frameworks (e.g. Flask, Django)